 In August of 2003 a small publishing company published a book titled, Funding Evil: How Terrorism is Financed and How to Stop It by Dr. Rachel Ehrenfeld.
-The book was catapulted into international legal controversy when Saudi billionaire businessman Khalid bin Mahfouz sued the Dr. Ehrenfeld for libel in London for naming him as a terrorist financier.
+The book was catapulted into international legal controversy when Saudi billionaire and businessman, Khalid bin Mahfouz, sued Dr. Ehrenfeld for libel in London for naming him as a terrorist financier.

 Her book was not published in the United Kingdom, but the lawsuit was allowed because 23 copies were purchased online in England.
 Ehrenfeld refused to acknowledge the jurisdiction of the British Court and was ordered to pay $225,000 in damages and continued distribution of the book from the US was prohibited.

 The SPEECH (Securing the Protection of our Enduring and Established Constitutional Heritage) Act upholds First Amendment protections for American free expression by guarding American authors and publishers from the enforcement of frivolous foreign libel suits filed in countries that do not have our strong free speech protections.
 Such lawsuits are often used by “libel-tourists” in an effort to suppress the rights of American scholars, writers, and journalists to speak, write and publish freely in print and on the Internet.

 The Act grants “a cause of action for declaratory judgment relief against a party who has brought a successful foreign defamation action whose judgment undermines the first amendment,” and provides for legal fees.
 These measures will help diminish the severe chilling effect such suits have already had on journalists, researchers the general media particularly on matters of national security and public safety. –Ruth King